 Withdrawal under exceptional circumstances is intended to cover significant and unexpected circumstances which arise during the semester such as:

-- serious illness or accident
+- serious illness or accident, or severe psychological impairment

 - sporting/cultural commitments (you must be representing New Zealand, or trialling for New Zealand representation)

 - service in the New Zealand Armed Forces, or

 - other exceptional circumstances beyond your control (e.g. natural disaster, damage to significant property, impacts arising from being the victim of a crime, etc.).

 Circumstances not covered by withdrawal under exceptional circumstances

 Withdrawal under exceptional circumstances will not be approved for:

 - circumstances which do not impact on your achievement in the paper or papers for which withdrawal is sought (e.g. circumstances arising after the completion of a paper)

 - short-term impairment (e.g. missing two days of classes due to illness)